-In December, for instance, one in four years totals over four feet of snow.
-Another 25 percent of years receive less than 17.5 inches for the month.
+In December, for instance, one in four years totals over 45.2 inches of snow.
+Another 25 percent of years receive less than 15.7 inches for the month.

 When Syracuse Has Its First & Last Snowfalls

 Syracuse's first snowfall of winter arrives by November.
-Although in many years October gets at least a dusting of snow.
+Although in some years October gets at least a dusting of snow.

 The season's last snowfall typically happens in April, yet snow in May does happen occasionally.